hilaLevitan/calculator/README.md

 # calculator
- I have made this calculator after three months of learning programing so don't judge it to hardly 🙂
+ I have made this calculator after three months of learning programing so don't judge it to harshly 🙂